 Things to see & do in Capri

 Capri is really beautiful with lots to see and do.
 Similarly to Positano, this is a destination where you can do as much or as little as you’d like.
-There’s so much beauty in the surroundings of this island so it’s a fantastic place for romantic honeymoon celebrations.

 One of the most famous sights in Capri is the Blue Grotto sea cave, which you can visit on a boat tour.
 You’ll be transferred onto a rowboat to enter the cave – it’s really magical.